easyinsight/easyinsight.github.io/_posts/2016-11-21-simple-report-editor.markdown

 title: "Simple Report Editor"
 author: "James Boe"
 ---
-You can now use a simplified version of the report editor if you want to throw together a quick report! <!-- more -->
+You can now use a simplified version of the report editor if you want to throw together a quick report! <!--more-->

 You can now use the simple report editor <a href="https://blog.easy-insight.com/2016/10/24/report-editor-within-dashboard.html">we mentioned in this blog post</a> last month directly as well as from the dashboard editor.